Fall is when the world takes away its botanical treasures! And as plant life packs it in, our cocktails adapt to new flavors and tonic water.

 - Strain into a rocks glass full of ice.

 - Garnish with an orange peel.

 Fall Rum Cocktails

 Cranberry Maple Rum Cocktail

 This is the only winter cocktail recipe with maple syrup on the list.
 That alone catapults it right to the top.
 Here the oakiness of bourbon mingles with the earthy sweetness of maple syrup.
 The key here is to use real maple syrup.
 Not necessarily because it’s better, but because it’s not as thick as the flavored corn syrup often bought in stores.
 That makes it easier to dissolve when shaken.
 It's a delicious option when you're learning how to make a cocktail with rum.

 What makes syrup so perfectly suited to being in a cocktail is its consistency and chemical makeup.
 Maple syrup consists primarily of xylem, a transport tissue within plants that carries water and nutrients from stems to leaves.
 That gives xylem, and maple syrup, the consistency we all know and love.

-But that consistency breaks down when combined with alcohol.
+But that consistency breaks down when combined with different types of alcohol.
 All the compounds responsible for the taste and aroma of maple syrup (many of which science still considers a mystery, strangely) are released into the drink.
 The xylem then goes on to slightly increase the thickness of the drink itself.
 But it’s only noticeable as the flavors linger on the back of your tongue.

 What this amounts to is strategically unlocking the bounty of the great northern forests in our drink.
 Then we couple that with the tart, fresh taste of the cranberries, or “bog rubies” as they’re sometimes known.
 The result is a drink that harnesses geography and delivers to you, energetically, the original tastes of planet earth.
 That is a fall cocktail.